Non-diagonal Lindblad master equations in quantum reservoir engineering: Master equations in quantum reservoir engineering

 where

-is a Lamb shift Hamiltonian.
-Further, $\Ds[ \hat{F}_j, \hat{F}_k ]\rho$ is the generalized Lindblad dissipator defined in Eq.~\eqref{eq:generalized_dissipator}, which enables the dissipative coupling of the different modes of the system through the reservoir.
+is a Lamb shift Hamiltonian, whereas $\Ds[ \hat{F}_j, \hat{F}_k ]\rho$ is the non-diagonal Lindblad dissipator defined in Eq.~\eqref{eq:non-diagonal_dissipator}, which enables the dissipative coupling of the different modes of the system through the reservoir.
 We may now organize the system creation and annihilation operators in a vector of decoherence operators, $\boldsymbol{\hat{F}} = (\a_1, \dots, \a_N, \a_1^\dagger, \dots, \a_N^\dagger)^\top$, and the associated rates in a decoherence matrix,